-Library resources are available 24/7, anywhere you are connected to the internet.
-Connect to the library website to access ebooks, databases, and research tools.
-Click "Contact FLHS Library" to request help with a project or to schedule a research conference.
+Library resources and research tools are available 24/7 from Class Link and the library website.
+Stop by the library or click "Contact FLHS Library" from the library homepage to meet with a librarian or schedule a research conference.

 Lockers